-This error on THR‘s part could be seen as discrediting to their entire report, but we must not forget last month 217 women — and gender-nonconforming people — in the animation industry addressed an open letter to over a dozen studios “demanding an end to sexism and sexual harassment in their field.”
+This error on THR‘s part could be seen as discrediting to their entire report, but we must not forget last month 217 women and gender-nonconforming people in the animation industry addressed an open letter to over a dozen studios “demanding an end to sexism and sexual harassment in their field.”
 So, this is clearly an industry with a sexual harassment issue.
-Moreover, THR is no longer the only one making these allegations against Lasseter.
+Moreover, THR is no longer the only source of allegations against Lasseter.

 The inevitable follow-up report.